sourcegraph/amp-contrib/sandbox/README.md

 The `amp-srt-settings.json` file provides a baseline policy that:

-- **Network**: Allows connections to common development domains (GitHub, npm, PyPI, crates.io, etc.) while blocking everything else
+- **Network**: Allows connections required by Amp while blocking everything else
 - **Filesystem**: Restricts write access to the working directory, config directories, and temp folders

 Treat this as a starting point and modify it as appropriate for your needs.